- Who We Are

 Q: Are there minimum or maximum investments?

-A: There are no minimum or maximum investments required by the Opportunity Zone program.
+A: There are no minimum or maximum investments required by Opportunity Zone legislation.

 Q: What kind of returns are investors likely to expect?
 Will they be closer to LIHTC/NMTC yields, or lower returns seen within social impact-type funds?